 Can better branding foil fake wines?

-The damage to a wine label of knock-off brand lookalikes is significant – both for sales and reputation.
+The damage to wine labels of knock-off brand lookalikes is significant – both for sales and reputation.
 But the trade in Australian counterfeits is booming, writes wine expert and Cannings Purple corporate affairs account manager Ray Jordan.

 Wine counterfeiting is big bucks, both for those cashing in through such deceptive practices, and those trying to stop it to protect their brands.